reactql/old_docs/source/setup.md

 This will grab the latest version of the `reactql` tool, and overwrite the old one.

-Since the starter kit is self-contained, there are no additional dependencies to manage -- the next time you run `reactql`, you'll be deploying the latest version.
+Note: The [starter kit source code](https://github.com/reactql/kit) is managed in a separate repo.
+Every time you run `reactql new`, the latest source code will be downloaded, meaning each new starter kit will lose the latest kit -- even if you don't upgrade the CLI tool.

-> Note: There's no way to upgrade an active project to the latest version, since doing so might require changes to code you've written that modifies the original starter kit.
+> Upgrading: There's no way to upgrade an _active_ project to the latest version, since doing so might require changes to code you've written that modifies the original starter kit.
 The best way to upgrade is to create a new project, copy over your custom files, and add any of your code changes manually (particularly code you may have extended inside the `kit` folder)